 Compatible Devices and Final Thoughts

 So how do I feel about Nero 1?
 I feel like it's a slap in the face to Butterfleye backers.
 After patiently waiting for the camera to arrive, they now have a camera that is no longer the newest in its family.
 Most of Nero's promised features are features they could have delivered with Butterfleye or even updated for users, such as the 30% increased battery life.
-Post launch, Blink, a Butterfleye competitor, doubled their battery life from 1 year to 2 years for all existing users.
-Also, it's surprising that v2 doesn't address some of v1's obvious shortcomings, such lack of night vision and a limited 100° field of view.
+Post launch, Blink, a Butterfleye competitor, doubled their battery life from 1 to 2 years for all existing users.

 Overall, Nero 1 does appear to be an improvement over Butterfleye, but the fact that the company so quickly launched a "next generation camera," leaving their Butterfleye v1 owners behind, is concerning.
-In my opinion, the focus of their team should have remained on ironing out the kinks with v1 which currently lacks an Android app, holds a 3.5-star rating on Amazon, and a 2-star rating on iTunes.
+In my opinion, the focus of their team should have remained on ironing out app kinks.
+The app currently holds a 3.5-star rating on Amazon and a 2-star rating on iTunes.

 Featured Photo by Butterfleye